Western Diamondback Rattlesnake

 These special teeth are relatively long, retractable and also protected by a membrane.
 When they bite the venom inoculator teeth sometimes break and its retained in the victim's body being subsequently replaced by the snake.

-The Western Diamondback Rattlesnake typically features a rattle at the tail end, these are formed by a series of modified scales the corneal rings, they will be loosely overlapping on each skin change and produce an audible sound when collide with each other.
+The Western Diamondback Rattlesnake typically features a rattle at the tail end, these are formed by a series of modified scales the corneal rings, they will be loosely overlapping on each skin change and produce an audible sound when colliding with each other.

 It's thought that the rattle evolved as a warning sign to the larger animals found on the prairies, like the American Bison, so they didn't tread the rattlesnake.
-Like others of its genus these snakes, can attack without the warning of using the rattle.
+Like others of its genus, these snakes can attack without the warning of using the rattle.
 The western diamondback will coil and rattle fearsomely standing its ground when it feels threatened

 This snake species is most active at night and at dusk.
 They brumate or hibernate during the winter months, usually in rock cavities where they can gather sometimes with other snake species.
 They can swim, holding the rattle above the water to keep it dry.